Mill Brook Houses

 The Mill Brook Houses are a public housing project owned by the New York City Housing Authority (NYCHA) that has 10 buildings (including the Mill Brook Extension Building) that are 16 and 17 stories tall.
 The housing complex is located between Brook and Cypress Avenues and East 135th and 137th Streets in the Mott Haven section of the Bronx.
 There are currently 2,786 residents in this complex as of 2025.

 History

-The first nine buildings were built at May 1959 while the extension building was built at January 1962 after 2 years and 8 months.
+The first nine buildings were completed in May 1959 while the extension building was completed in January 1962.

 21st Century

 NYCHA planned to construct the Mill Brook Terrace on top of the former parking lot near the Mill Brook Complex itself for the seniors from the NYCHA’s Next Generation Request for Proposals (RFP) process.
 It was completed in December 2019 with 158 available apartments and studio units for the homeless.
 It was opened on late 2020 when it was fully-leased to low-income seniors by ribbon cutting with an 1000 sqft community room and with over $2M in funding for NYCHA to support the improvements and redevelopments for Mill Brook Houses.